hannutt/demo/README.md

 the network feature also has a hidden text field and button that appear when the feature is selected.
 You can ping any web page and the program will tell you if the page is available or not.

 DIR FEATURE
-Displays a list of files and subdirectories in a directory.
+Displays a list of files and hidden files and subdirectories of directories in the user-entered path.
 The list appears in the program's text area component.
 This is done with cmd commands and Java Runtime & BufferReader classes.
+You can also list files by file extension by using ready-made options or by entering your own file extension.

 QUICK OPENER
 You can open common windows applications with one click from the drop down menu.